De Luizenmoeder

 De Luizenmoeder (literally: "The Lice Mother") is a Dutch comedy series broadcast by AVROTROS on NPO 3.
 The series is about an elementary school, called "De Klimop", its teachers, its principal, and the parents of its first grade (group 3) students.
 The first season, which consisted of nine episodes, aired weekly on Sundays between 14 January and 11 March 2018.
 The season was followed by a special, that included bloopers and deleted scenes.
 The series became an unexpected success, reaching record-breaking ratings and receiving awards.
-A second season began on 10 February 2019.
+The series was renewed for a second season on 5 February 2018 and premiered on 10 February 2019.
 Belgian production company Lecter Media bought the rights to make a Belgian version directed by Maarten Moerkerke, which was broadcast on VTM starting in January 2019.

 The series was created by Jan Albert de Weerd and Ilse Warringa, who also is one of the actors.
 Filming began on 5 October 2017 at a former elementary school in Mijdrecht, called "Twistvliedschool".
 It was produced by Ingmar Menning and De Weerd of the production company Bing Film & TV.
 De Weerd also directed the first season of De Luizenmoeder.
-Season two was directed by Diederik Ebbinge and Jelle de Jonge.
+Season two was directed by Diederik Ebbinge (also one of the actors) and Jelle de Jonge.